Course Outline

 1. Introduction to RabbitMQ for Government

-• Setting up the required folders
+• Setting up the necessary directories

 • Downloading and installing RabbitMQ for government use

-2. Understanding Messaging for Government
+2. Understanding Messaging for Government Operations

 3. Administering RabbitMQ for Government

-• RabbitMQ configuration files for government systems
+• Configuring RabbitMQ settings through configuration files

-4. High Availability with Cluster for Government
+4. High Availability with Clustering for Government

-5. A Programmer Perspective for Government
+5. A Programmer's Perspective on RabbitMQ for Government

-• Writing robust code for government applications
+• Writing robust code to handle messaging tasks

 6. Implementing Failover and Replication for Government

-• Setting up a load balancer-based master/slave configuration for government resilience
+• Setting up a load balancer-based master/slave configuration

 8. RabbitMQ and the REST API for Government